 Where a couple are occupying a property and one of them becomes unable to look after themselves, there is no need for alternative arrangements to be made, as long as the other party remains able to cope, with the assistance of outside agencies.

-At Cedars Village there is a restaurant (open each lunch time and one evening per week as well as being available for special events), a conservatory, bar, library with an internet enabled computer, snooker room, shop (open Monday to Friday 09.15am to 12 noon; Saturdays 09:30 to 12:30pm and Sundays between 09.30am and 10.30am), function room and a launderette.
+At Cedars Village there is a restaurant which open every day for lunch, a conservatory, bar, library with an internet enabled computer, snooker room, shop (open Monday to Friday 09.15am to 12 noon; Saturdays 09:30 to 12:30pm and Sundays between 09.30am and 10.30am), function room and a launderette.

 The Village Residents’ Association also organises social events and outings for residents to join in if they wish.
 Some of the activities already in existence at the Village are as follows: art classes, keep fit, theatre trips, poetry, music and bridge.